yakivyusin/ZeroGC/README.md

 ## Samples

 It is super important to set the GC to workstation mode, instead of Server mode.
 As explained in articles below, even in custom GC the difference between Workstation and Server should be irreleveant, this setting influece how runtime handles write barriers.
 In case of Server GC it will end in StackOverflowException or any other nasty crash.

-### WebApi

-There is simple WebAPI project doing almost nothing, just to provide you a quick-start scenario.
-You may wish load test it to see the behaviour of memory with ZeroGC (for example using [SuperBenchmarker](https://github.com/aliostad/SuperBenchmarker)):

-sb -u http://localhost:5000/api/values -c 60 -n 40000 -y 10 -W 60

 ## Materials